 VI.
 Sixth, Showing the Absurdity of the “Hallucination Theory” as an Argument Against the Resurrection:

 Did those who say they saw Jesus raised from the dead have a mass hallucination?

 I did my first year of residency in psychiatry.
 And even with that small exposure, I can testify that this theory beyond belief.

 In “shared psychosis” or “shared delusional disorder,” individuals are few and isolated.
-But there were more than 500 eyewitnesses who saw the resurrected Jesus (1 Cor.
+But more than 500 eyewitnesses saw the resurrected Jesus (1 Cor.
 15:6).